Edward G. Ecock, P.E.

 Evren U. Azeloglu, Ph.D.

-Dr. Azeloglu is an expert in cardiovascular biomechanics with more than 50 peer-reviewed manuscripts, book chapters, abstracts and conference proceedings.
-His research interests include cardiac mechanobiology, microscopy, biomechanical characterization and tissue engineering.
-He has been an invited reviewer for more than a dozen journals including ASME’s Journal of Biomechanical Engineering.
+Dr. Azeloglu directs Systems Bioengineering Lab (SBL).
+Extramurally funded by NIH, DoD and numerous other sources, SBL aims to develop precision medicine tools for translational drug discovery.
+He is an expert in systems biology with more than 100 peer-reviewed manuscripts, book chapters, abstracts and conference proceedings.
+His research interests include mechanobiology and biomechanics, microscopy and kidney tissue engineering.
+He has been an invited reviewer for nearly 50 journals including ASME’s Journal of Biomechanical Engineering, and he is on the editorial board of Kidney International.
 He has been involved in the Bioengineering Division of ASME since 2001 and with the Metropolitan Section Executive Committee since 2010.

 Paul Hansen, P.E.